Skip to content

 19. Is it better to see gorillas in Uganda or Rwanda?

-• Choosing between Uganda and Rwanda for gorilla trekking depends on several factors including cost, accessibility, trekking experience, and additional activities.
+• Choosing between Uganda and Rwanda for gorilla trekking depends on several factors, including cost, accessibility, trekking experience, and additional activities.
 Here’s a comparison to help you decide:

 – Gorilla Trekking Permits